LandRegistry/cases/README.md

 cases
 =====

 The service to handles cases.
-Cases refers to any request for change on a title, or other requests for action for a title, it can be a search.
+Cases refers to an application and the relevant documentation lodged at Land Registry to be processed (such as 'register a charge') from a citizen/conveyancer